List of Twin Peaks characters: Annie Blackburn

-In Twin Peaks: Fire Walk with Me, Annie briefly appears to Laura Palmer in a dream, bruised and bloodied (appearing the same way she did when she exited the Black Lodge), to warn her of her death, but as this has yet to happen Laura does not understand the omen.
-The clue that Annie says to Laura is: "My name is Annie, and I've been with Laura and Dale.
+In Twin Peaks: Fire Walk with Me, Annie briefly appears to Laura Palmer in a dream, bruised and bloodied (appearing the same way she did when she exited the Black Lodge), to warn her of her death, but as this has yet to happen, Laura does not understand the omen.
+The clue that Annie says to Laura is "My name is Annie, and I've been with Laura and Dale.
 The good Dale is in the Lodge, and he can't leave.
 Write it in your diary."

 The diary entry containing Annie's message, along with two other pages, is later hidden in a stall door in the Twin Peaks sheriff's department.
 In 2014, it is found by Deputy Chief Hawk, providing Hawk and Sheriff Frank Truman with a vital clue regarding Cooper.

 The Final Dossier by Mark Frost reveals Annie's ultimate fate, namely that following the events of her abduction and rescue, she has been stuck in catatonic state for 25 years and placed in an institution as a result.
 Since entering this state, Annie has never spoken a word, with one notable and repeated exception; once every year, at the anniversary of exact time of her kidnapping, she says "I'm fine," out loud, apparently to no one in particular, before falling silent again.

 Johnson family

 Shelly Johnson

-Shelly Johnson, played by Mädchen Amick, is a waitress at the Double R Diner (which is owned by Norma Jennings, a good friend of hers).
+Shelly Briggs (née McCauley, formerly Johnson), played by Mädchen Amick, is a waitress at the Double R Diner (which is owned by Norma Jennings, a good friend of hers).

 Shelly dropped out of high school to marry trucker Leo Johnson, who had swept her off her feet by lavishing her with attention.
 As soon as they got married, it became clear that Leo just "wanted a maid he didn't have to pay for," in the words of Shelly.
 Leo is a sadistic, monstrous home dictator, wife-beater, rapist and dangerous criminal, and he is tangibly connected to Laura Palmer's murder.

 Shelly has been having an affair with Laura's boyfriend, Bobby Briggs.
 Bobby, like Laura, is still in high school, and besides being a jock, he's something of a known hooligan.
-Although Bobby doesn't quite tread on the right side of the law, he is at least kind to Shelly, unlike Leo.
+Although Bobby does not quite tread on the right side of the law, he is at least kind to Shelly, unlike Leo.
 The risk of the affair is great; Bobby deals drugs for Leo and knows just how dangerous Leo is.
 Leo eventually finds out, and sexually assaults, then tries to kill Shelly by tying her up inside the Packard Saw Mill and setting it on fire.
 However Catherine Martell, who was also meant to die in the fire, reluctantly frees Shelly and helps her escape.
 Catherine, however, vanishes.